AI Advantage Framework: Step 2

 What this delivers

-Document Intelligence Sprint is for organizations where critical information exists, but not in a form the business can reliably use.
-The goal is not simply to extract text—it's to create structured data that drives better outcomes.
+AI-Ready Data is for organizations where critical information exists but not in a form the business can reliably use.
+The goal is not simply to extract text or clean up reports.
+It is to create structured data that drives better outcomes across the entire operating environment.

 Lower manual effort

-Reduce the recurring time spent reading, rekeying, reconciling, and correcting information from documents.
+Reduce the recurring time spent reading, rekeying, reconciling, and correcting information from documents and conflicting reports.

 More reliable data

-Improve the quality of the information entering downstream workflows, dashboards, and operational decisions.
+Improve the quality of the information entering downstream workflows, dashboards, AI tools, and operational decisions so outputs are trusted enough to act on.

-Move business-critical information out of static files and into systems that can actually use it.
+Move business-critical information out of static files and inconsistent reports into structured systems that AI, agents, and automated workflows can actually consume.

 The issue is rarely that the data does not exist.
-The issue is that it exists in the wrong form.
+The issue is that it exists in a form the business cannot reliably use, and AI cannot reliably consume.

 01